-We ask that all campers and staff complete our brief health screenings prior to their arrival.
-If your camper is not feeling well on the first day of camp, please keep them home an extra day.
-They may attend camp when they no longer exhibit signs of illness.
-Campers should be fever and vomit-free without the aid of medications for at least 24 hours prior to arriving at Camp.
+If your child is not feeling well on the first day of camp, please keep them home an extra day and bring them to camp when they no longer exhibit signs of illness.
+Campers should be fever and vomit free without the aid of medication for at least 24 hours prior to arriving at camp.
 If you have any questions, please contact your school's representative to institute a plan to safeguard the health of all campers and staff.